Battle of El Guettar: Allied attacks

-On 28 March, the 2nd Battalion from the 39th Infantry Regiment, with two other battalions from the 47th Infantry Regiment waiting in reserve along Draa Saada el Hamra Ridge, attempted to conduct a surprise attack on the Axis main defence line under the cover of darkness.
-But the attacking U.S. Army truck-borne force were discovered by the alert Italian defenders on Hill 290 overlooking Gabès Road and the attackers dispersed with the battered survivors forced to make a grueling several miles-long trek back to their original startlines.
+On 28 March, the 2nd Battalion from the 39th Infantry Regiment, with two other battalions from the 47th Infantry Regiment waiting in reserve along Draa Saada el Hamra Ridge, attempted to conduct a surprise attack on the Axis main defence line under the cover of darkness, but the attacking U.S. Army truck-borne force were discovered by the alert Italian defenders on Hill 290 overlooking Gabès Road and the attackers dispersed with the battered survivors forced to make a grueling several miles-long trek back to their original startlines.

 By 30 March the U.S. forces were in position for an offensive south from El Guettar.
 In order to start a breakout, the two original Italian strongpoints on Hill 369 and Hill 772 had to be taken, one after the other.
-The U.S. plan involved the U.S. 1st and 9th Infantry Divisions, and Combat Command 1/3 of the U.S. 1st Armored Division, collectively known as "Benson Force".
-This force attacked Hill 369 on the afternoon of 30 March but ran into mines and anti-tank fire, losing five tanks and a rifle company from the 2nd Battalion of Colonel Edwin H. Randle's 47th Infantry Regiment that was forced to surrender.
-The tanks were withdrawn, and the 1st and 9th attacked again the next day at 06:00, gaining some ground and taking several hundred prisoners.
-However, an Italian counter-attack drove them back from their newly gained positions, and by 12:45 they were back where they started with the loss of nine tanks and two tank destroyers.
+The U.S. plan involved the U.S. 1st, 9th Infantry Divisions, and Combat Command 1/3 of the U.S. 1st Armored Division, collectively known as "Benson Force."
+This force attacked Hill 369 on the afternoon of 30 March, but ran into mines and anti-tank fire, losing five tanks and a rifle company from the 2nd Battalion of Colonel Edwin H. Randle's 47th Infantry Regiment that was forced to surrender.
+The tanks were withdrawn and the 1st and 9th attacked again the next day at 06:00, gaining some ground and taking several hundred prisoners.
+However, an Italian counter-attack drove them back from their newly gained positions and by 12:45 they were back where they started with the loss of nine tanks and two tank destroyers.
 A further attempt the next day on 1 April also failed, after barely getting started.
 Private Emil J. Dedonato remembers that Patton drove up to the 47th Regiment's command post, unhappy that the initial attacks had failed:

 Patton was in a huffy mood and stormed over to see Colonel Randle in his Jeep.
 It was obvious he wasn't pleased with the initial results of the night attack.
 I'll never forget Colonel Randle's instructions as they moved into El Guettar: "Where we're going you won't need a physic!"

-At this point Patton received orders to start the attempt on Hill 772, even though Hill 369 was still under Italian control.
+At this point Patton received orders to start the attempt on Hill 772 even though Hill 369 was still under Italian control.
 The 9th was moved to Hill 772, leaving the 1st on Hill 369.
 By 3 April, the 1st had finally cleared Hill 369, but the battle on Hill 772 continued.
 The Italian commander—General Messe—then called in support from the German 21st Panzer Division, further slowing progress.
-The tempo of the operations slowed, and the lines remained largely static.
+The tempo of the operations slowed and the lines remained largely static.